thekunalsaini/urlShortner/README.md

-# a URL shortener example app!
+# a URL shortener app using Ts!

 ## getting up and running